pvk-96/Journal/README.md

 Also I have reinstalled all the necessary applications for HORUS.
 I hope to succeed this time.
 I have created a plan for 7 days regarding this project.
 If I succeed, I will be very happy.
 I will share that plan here tomorrow after finalizing that.
 I will update tomorrow.

+04-09-2025:
+Today I made a complete fool of myself in front of my whole class.
+One of my teachers had asked me to list my projects and achievements to interview us.
+He did that to give worthy students a chance to work with him and publish some papers.
+That would've been a great opportunity for me if not for that embarrassment.
+I listed some of my projects and I was literally shaking with dear during that time.
+He asked me to elaborate about my Machine Learning project which I was unable to do because of the fear and embarrassment.
+He ultimately did not give me the chance and I do not feel so good about that.
+I wish I had that chance to work with him and build my skills.
+As for my projects.